stevezlin/Week-3-repository-/README.md

-# Week-3-repository-
+# week2HW
-Using python commands (function, while loops and for loops)
+using scripts in bash and python